samperrow/pre-party-browser-hints/readme.txt

 == Upgrade Notice ==

-= 1.5.3 =
+= 1.5.3.1 =
 Much improved and simplified functionality.
+Fixed some bugs with 1.5.3.
 See Changelog section.

 == Special Thanks ==